ivan-hc/ivan-hc/README.md

-Hi, my name is Ivan, I'm italian and I'm not a developer...
+Hi, my name is Ivan, I'm italian and "I'm not" a developer...
 I "do" the developer just for fun!
 My works are more oriented on spreading Portable Linux Apps in particular by playing with AppImage packages, all this using some custom bash  scripts.

 # Main projects